Before, during, and after a wildfire

 Wildfires generally occur between May and September, and they’re most prevalent in British Columbia and the Boreal forest zones of Ontario, Quebec, the Prairie provinces, the Yukon, and the Northwest Territories.
 Consider these tips to prepare for a wildfire before one arrives:

 - Learn how to prevent wildfires.
 While most wildfires occur naturally, many are caused by people — especially during the hot, dry summer months.
-Learn a few simple things you can do to help prevent a wildfire.
+Learn seven simple things you can do to help prevent a wildfire.

 - Keep flammable items away from your home’s perimeter.
-This means removing flammable curtains and other materials from your windows and doors, as well as removing garden debris like dry branches and leaves from your yard (don’t forget to clean your gutters regularly, too).
+This means removing flammable curtains and other materials, as well as removing garden debris like dry branches and leaves (don’t forget to clean your gutters regularly, too).

 - Practice fire safety techniques.
-Make sure the whole family knows how to “stop, drop, and roll” in case anyone’s clothing catches fire if a wildfire should get close enough.
+Make sure the whole family knows how to “stop, drop, and roll” in case anyone’s clothing catches fire.

 - Prepare your emergency kit.
 It should be portable and include at least three days’ worth of supplies for each member of your household (including pets).